nanoMFG/GSAMain/doc/GSARecipe_SPD_v1.0.0.md

 <!--Identify and document possible sources of uncertainty.
 Categorize with standard labels, such as parametric, structural, algorithmic, experimental, interpolation.

 <!-- Develop a plan for measuring and documenting uncertainty, e.g., using forward propagation or inverse UQ, and showing it in the application, if applicable.-->

+- Program will see minor release for beta testing to group members before general release
+- Data is released with program for testing database and functionality
+- pytest integration